 Certificate III in Flooring Technology

-This course is for apprentices and people wanting to acquire the skills and knowledge needed to work in the flooring technology sector in commercial and residential areas of the furnishing industry.
-You will learn how to prepare sub-floors and flooring surfaces including polished concrete floors, and install carpet, timber and resilient flooring; apply finishes to floors; repair existing flooring; and provide advice to customers.
+You will learn how to prepare sub-floors and flooring surfaces (including polished concrete), install carpet, timber and resilient flooring, apply finishes to floors, repair existing flooring and provide advice to customers.
 You will also learn about work health and safety, communications, calculations and working with others.
-11 Core units plus 14 electives.
+11 core units plus 14 electives.

 Note: Students who successfully complete only one or more units of competency but not the full Qualification are eligible to receive a Statement of Attainment.